First Alert Forecast: First Alert Weather Days in effect until Friday

-WEDNESDAY MORNING: Moisture moves into the area bringing the chance of mainly rain across eastern NC.
-There is a slight chance of a little freezing rain or rain/snow mix for the northwestern sections of the WNCT 9 On Your Side viewing area.
-With the minimal risk of frozen precipitation, a Winter Weather Advisory has been issued for the western counties of the WNCT 9 On Your Side viewing area.
-However, for the central, southern and coastal counties of the viewing area, expect just light rain.
+EARLY MORNING: Very cold temperatures will be in place out the door early this morning.
+Temperatures will be in the 20s but feeling like the teens with the wind chill factor.
+Bundle up!

-WEDNESDAY AFTERNOON INTO WEDNESDAY NIGHT: Expect some clearing later in the day.
-It will be cold with afternoon temperatures holding in the lower to mid 40s before falling again late in the day.
-Frigid temperatures will take us through Wednesday night with increasing winds from the north that will make it feel even colder!
+THURSDAY: High pressure will allow skies to be mostly sunny.
+But, it will be quite cold with afternoon highs only in the mid to upper 30s.
+Northerly winds between 10 and 20 mph will make it feel even colder with the wind chill factor.

-A LOOK AHEAD: A second storm system will develop and move in late Thursday into Friday.
-With cold air in place, some snow, sleet, and freezing rain could mix in with the rain, especially inland.
-It is still too soon to be specific about any accumulation of frozen precipitation.
-Nonetheless, First Alert Weather Days are in effect for late Thursday and early Friday for the potential of wintry precipitation.
-Stay with us as we fine tune the forecast with each new set of forecast information.
+A LOOK AHEAD: A second storm system will develop and move up along the U.S. East Coast late Thursday into Friday.
+The latest computer forecast models are becoming more consistent by saying that most of the moisture with this next storm system will stay offshore.
+However, with very cold air in place across eastern NC, any moisture that could come our way would likely be of a frozen variety.
+Therefore, First Alert Weather Days will remain in effect for late Thursday and early Friday resulting from expected brutally cold temperatures and the small possibility of this particular storm system tracking closer to eastern NC and bringing a threat of wintry precipitation.
+Please stay with us as we fine tune the forecast with each new set of forecast information.

 THANK YOU FOR TRUSTING WNCT 9 FIRST ALERT WEATHER!
 Weather changes quickly.
 Your full team of First Alert meteorologists- Jerry Jackson, Dontae Jones, Pierce Legeion, Megan Lindsey and David Sawyer- will keep you updated.